- Food Scientist

-Food scientists usually don’t face any time pressure.
-They’re required to work in laboratories having air conditioning for most of the time.
+Career as food scientist does not involve a lot of time pressure.
+Food scientists work in laboratories having air conditioning for most of the time.
 For quite a few instances, they might be required to visit agricultural land in order to collect samples and equipment which might lead to some time pressure.
 Apart from this, time pressure is rare in the profession.

-Typically, food scientists are required to work 9 hours per day.
+Typically, career as food scientist demands working nine hours per day.
 Food scientists hardly face any overtime working problems.
 However, occasionally during project deadlines, they might be required to work for long hours under stress.

 Weekly Hours of Work

 Working hours sometimes may get stretched due to travel.
 They usually work 8-9 hours a day and on average 45 hours a week.
 However, these hours can increase if activities such as surveying or research work needs to be completed.

 What are the skills and qualities required to become a/an Food Scientist?